 In this Act the term ‘close relation’ refers to a spouse or a second-degree blood relative relationship.

-The staff of the NSTC shall be dealt with in accordance with the NSTC’s personnel management regulations.
-NSTC personnel do not have civil servant status, and all their NSTC duties and responsibilities shall be clearly stated in
+Article 19 The staff of the NSTC shall be dealt with in accordance with the NSTC’s personnel management regulations.
+NSTC personnel do not have civil servant status, and all their NSTC duties and responsibilities shall be clearly stated in their employment contract.

 The chairperson may not employ any third-degree relative, by blood or marriage, for any position at the NSTC.

 Article 20 The NSTC shall formulate development objectives and plans, and submit these to the supervisory agency to be checked and ratified.

 The NSTC shall formulate an annual business plan and associated budget that shall be submitted to the supervisory agency for future reference after being approved by the board of directors.